 Paul Bingham DVM

 Dr. Bingham has been with PSSWF since 2004.
 He has an extensive background with wildlife as a veterinarian.
-He is a licensed wildlife rehabilitator and donates all of his services to the Foundation.
+He is a licensed wildlife rehabilitator and donates all of his time and services to the Foundation.
 He is pictured here with one of his herding border collies.

 Certified IRS 501c3 Not For Profit organization